HandBrake/HandBrake-docs/source/en/latest/technical/video-x264-profiles-levels.markdown

 the video's specifications exceed that level's constraints, the decoder won't be able to decode the video properly (it may simply refuse to play the file).

-!HandBrake's H.264 encoder, x264, sets the appropriate level automatically based on all the other settings.
+HandBrake's H.264 encoder, x264, sets the appropriate level automatically based on all the other settings.
 To make sure your video doesn't exceed a specific level, you simply have to make sure the other parameters fit within the constraints imposed by the level.